How the Model Works

 TB treatment in India has been administered by government clinics located far outside of the communities where the majority of patients live.
 Community-based health workers and NGOs have made attempts to administer treatment but capacity is always an issue, and demand is invariably greater than supply.
 Our model is uniquely replicable and standardized, enabling us to grow from one center in 2006, to 209 in just five years.

 We evaluate the impact we can have before we establish our centers in a given location, but that’s not the only key to our success; we establish a relationship with the communities we serve.
 Our treatment centers are in places our patients are familiar with and staffed by people they know and trust, primarily locals from their communities.
-A “provider” and a counselor staff each treatment center.
-The “provider” is a local entrepreneur running a tiny business.
+A “community partner” and a provider staff each treatment center.
+The “community partner” is a local entrepreneur running a tiny business.
 The business can be a shop, clinic providing traditional or other medicines, or even temple/ church.
-The provider keeps the treatment center open when the counselors are out in the field, finding new TB infections, facilitating patient diagnosis, or providing counseling.
-The presence of the provider allows each treatment center to stay open well past normal business hours, sometime round the clock, so the patients don’t have to miss work to receive their medication.
+The community partner keeps the treatment center open when the providers are out in the field, finding new TB infections, facilitating patient diagnosis, or providing counseling.
+The presence of the community partner allows each treatment center to stay open well past normal business hours, sometime round the clock, so the patients don’t have to miss work to receive their medication.

 Most other DOTS treatment centers mostly stay open an average of 4 to 6 hours between 10 a.m. and 4 p.m. during the day.
 OpASHA centers open early in the morning until late in the evening.

 The Indian government’s national TB program has made significant progress in treating TB, but lacks the resources to reach the vast population continuing to suffer from TB.
 We partner with both the government and the private sector and support them on four issues: